astronomer/astro-docs/enterprise/stable/05_customize-airflow/02_access-airflow-database.md

 Read below for DB access guidelines both locally and on Astronomer.

-## Access to Airflow's Database in Local Development
+## Local Access to the Airflow Database

 To successfully query from your Airflow Deployment's Database, you'll need to set up your local Postgres connection.